POBOROJO/MEDIA-STREAMING-SITE/README.md

 The layout is designed to be easy to navigate, with clear calls to action that prompt users to have a interactive user experience.

 [LINK](https://poborojo.github.io/MOVIE-SITE/)

-NOTE- IF IT SHOWS dangerous site or something do not worry it is safe.